traq/dev_tools/NOTES.md

     5:43pm Feature #122 commented on: Add this useful thing by SomeoneAlive

+This will of course be done on a per-day basis, so events from a Friday wont be grouped with an event on a Saturday.

 ## Permissions

 The permission system is going to be completely overhauled.